rs23252/ikea-go-intro/labs/arrays-and-slices/README.md

 	// Write a program to print all the primes less than 10
 	// loop through the slice of primes and test if the value
 	// is less than 10.
-When you find a value that is 10 or more
+When you find a value that is 10 or more,
 	// slice the list of primes at that point and print it.

 	// Bonus: write a program to print only the two digit primes.